Brutal Juice

-Brutal Juice is a self-proclaimed "acid punk" (LSD-influenced hardcore punk and progressive rock) band from Denton, Texas.
+Brutal Juice is an American acid punk band from Denton, Texas.
 The band formed in 1990 and officially disbanded in February 1997, although they held several reunion concerts between 1999 and 2012, which usually took place at Fry Street Fair in Denton.
 They officially reformed in 2012 and released their latest album, titled "Welcome to the Panopticon," on October 28, 2016.
 Brutal Juice still performs a few times a year, typically playing shows in the Dallas-Fort Worth metroplex, or in Austin.

 History

 The band was formed by singer/guitarist Gordon Gibson and drummer Ben Burt, who added classical/jazz-trained guitarist Ted Wood, and later Sam McCall (bass guitar, who had recorded the band's early demos prior to joining the group) after their first three bassists had come and gone, this lineup recording the How Tasty Was My Little Timmy? tape before Craig Welch joined, initially as a dancer, but soon becoming co-vocalist.
 They took the name Brutal Juice, which according to some sources was taken from a Hertz commercial featuring O. J. Simpson and Arnold Palmer, although promotional material supplied with the release of Mutilation Makes Identification Difficult claimed "they had the stupid name [Brutal Juice] before the stupid O. J. stuff".

 Over the next two years the band released singles "Cannibal Holocaust" and "Black Moment Of Panic", and in 1994 they released the live album I Love the Way They Scream When They Die on Alternative Tentacles/Sound Virus.

 The band's first studio album proper, Mutilation Makes Identification Difficult, was released in 1995 after the band had signed to Interscope Records.
 It was described by Patrick Kennedy in his Allmusic review as "a positively brilliant, sprawling construction of punk rock fury, prog mathematics, spacey, tripped out leads and effects, and densely churning metal riffs".
 Mark Jenkins, for The Washington Post, described the songs as "cannily structured and sometimes even catchy".

 They were dropped by Interscope, and released the "All American City" single on the Man's Ruin label in June 1996, before splitting in 1997.

 The band toured extensively throughout the 1990s, opening for bands such as Toadies, Gwar and Ed Hall.
 Brutal Juice also toured with Neurosis, Baboon, Alice Donut, and The Meatmen.

 Vocalist Craig Welch was known for his on-stage antics, often standing on his head and putting out cigarettes on his tongue or forehead during the band's performances.
 This habit led to his next band taking the name International Sparkdome.